OpenOCL/openocl.github.io/matlab-toolbox-installation.md

 title: Installation of the matlab toolbox
 ---

+# Installing OpenOCL as a Matlab toolbox (Add-on)

 Download the `.mltbx` file from [here](/get-started/).

 With the Matlab toolbox package **.mltbx** you are ready to go, just double click on the file and Matlab will install the packages as an Add-on.

-Then run an example by typing
+Then run an optimal control example by typing

 ```m
 ocl.examples.cartpole